ymardev/parsecomb/README.md

 - A `Parser<T>` may be a primitive parser applying a single piece of logic, or it may be any combination thereof.

-- A Combinator takes one or multiple parsers and wrap them in a new parser that represents the combination.
+- A Combinator takes one or multiple parsers and wraps them in a new parser that represents the combination.

 - `Parser<T1>` and `Parser<T2>` types do not mix together in a combination.
 An explicit conversion must be used.
 The `ConvertParser` function is such a way of constructing a new parser from one of another type.